indi06-star/Module-3/README.md

 ## Project Setup Guide

 Thank you for taking the time to review my work!
 Follow these steps to set up and run the project.
+Please note, all the following commands can only be ran on git bash.
+Not cmd, not powershell but GIT BASH.

 ---